Start: 3rd; Finish: 15th

 Start: 8th; Finish: 34th

-Notable Stat: Saturday night’s finish was Logano’s first outside of the top 30 since his 32nd place run at Martinsville back on March 29th.
+Notable Stat: Saturday night’s finish was Logano’s first outside the top 30 since his 32nd-place run at Martinsville back on March 29.

 UNOFFICIAL Raybestos Rookie Standings

 (These drivers are not official rookies because they made too many starts in 2008.
 For all intents and purposes however, they are still basically Sprint Cup freshman as they embark on their first full season in 2009.)